Build a Kubernetes k3s Cluster in vSphere with Terraform and Packer

 Final Result

-Now we should have a running k3s cluster with 3 master nodes for HA and 3 worker nodes.
+We should have a running k3s cluster with 3 master nodes for an HA cluster and 3 worker nodes.

 Run the commands below to test your new shiny cluster: